 Severe blockages may require disconnecting PVC pipes to clean out mud or minerals that have hardened inside.
 Getting a high-pressure water jetting equipment professional can blast away years of accumulated gunk.

-Regularly clearing out drains and gutters is key to preventing major clogging issues.
-With some elbow grease and the right unclogging methods, you can remove obstructions and get rainwater flowing freely to your collection tank or cistern again.
+Regularly clearing out drains and gutters is critical to preventing major clogging issues.
+With some elbow grease and the proper unclogging methods, you can remove obstructions and recharge rainwater to your collection tank or cistern.

 Fixing Leaky Joints